The Daily Toreador

 The Daily Toreador, also known as The DT, is the student newspaper of Texas Tech University in Lubbock, Texas.
 The newspaper was first published in 1925 as The Toreador and later changed its name to The University Daily before arriving at the current name in 2005.
 All content for The DT is produced by a staff around 40 members including editors, reporters and photographers.
-The DT has received numerous regional and national awards, including two Columbia Scholastic Press Association Silver crown awards and two Associated Collegiate Press Pacemaker Award finalists.
+The DT has received numerous regional and national awards, including a Columbia Scholastic Press Association Gold crown award, two Columbia Scholastic Press Association Silver crown awards, and two Associated Collegiate Press Pacemaker Award finalists.
 As well, the paper counts five Pulitzer Prizes and four winners amongst its former staff members.

 History

 1925-1966: The Toreador

 On October 3, 1925, two days after classes began at Texas Technological College, the first issue of The Toreador was published.
 The chosen name of the publication was explained in the first issue relevant to the Spanish Renaissance architecture of the campus buildings and unofficial moniker of the football team:

 In 1929, The Toreador hosted a contest to create a new school song, with a prize 25 dollar prize offered to the winner.
 The final result was The Matador Song written by the R.C.
 Marshall, the editor of the 1931 La Ventana.

 During World War II, the newspaper format of The Toreador was reduced in size to tabloid format, and publication was reduced from semi-weekly to weekly.

 In 1962, the name of newspaper changed to The Daily Toreador reflecting the increased frequency in publication.